jtjacques/mturk-manage/README.md

 ## Manage HITs
 Once you have logged in, the console lists all HITs currently available for the requester.

-Loading activity is indicated using an icon in the top right of the management console, under the *(change)* login link.
+Loading activity is indicated using an icon in the top right of the management console, under the *Change* login link.

 ### Actions
 Tasks can be filtered both by the *Active* status, where the task requires further human interaction, or using the search box.
 These filters update the presented list of tasks, and summary data detailed below, immediately.